thejpster/kinetis-frdm/README.md

-# Rust on the teensy 3.1
+# Rust on the Stellaris Launchpad

-A bare metal example of blink written in rust for the teensy 3.1
+A bare metal example of blink written in rust for the Stellaris Launchpad (LM4F120 dev board)
 ## Requirements

 * rustc nightly